-Sexual assault can happen to anyone.
-Often it is not reported to police because victims feel scared, embarrassed and confused.
-Sexual assault is never the victim’s ‘fault’.
-Sexual assault includes crimes listed in the Crimes Act 1958 (Vic) (‘Crimes Act’).
+Sexual offences can happen to anyone.
+Often sexual offences are not reported to police because victim/survivors feel scared, embarrassed and confused.